dccuchile/wefe/README.rst

 Please cite the following paper if using this package in an academic publication:

 P. Badilla, F. Bravo-Marquez, and J. Pérez
-WEFE: The Word Embeddings Fairness Evaluation Framework In Proceedings of the 29th International Joint Conference on Artificial Intelligence and the 17th Pacific Rim International Conference on Artificial Intelligence (IJCAI-PRICAI 2020), Yokohama, Japan.
+`WEFE: The Word Embeddings Fairness Evaluation Framework In Proceedings of the 29th International Joint Conference on Artificial Intelligence and the 17th Pacific Rim International Conference on Artificial Intelligence (IJCAI-PRICAI 2020), Yokohama, Japan. <https://www.ijcai.org/Proceedings/2020/60>`_
-(The author version can be provided upon request).

 Bibtex: